bret/framework-examples/spreadsheet/trunk/README.txt

 - Add excel cell validation (I ave a start on this)
 - Work out best way to support comments in clear-colored cells
-- maybe flash cell (if possible) for spreadsheet errors
-- How to handle numbers when Excel seems to make 1 into 1.0.
-There may be a way to change how the cell values are read in -> investigate
+- maybe flash cell (if possible) for spreadsheet errors may be a way to change how the cell values are read in -> investigate

 FIXTURE